 "...and if you think I'm going to war without one, mate, you're mistaken."

 Hard-boiled dialogues, highly satisfying chases, the bold yet funny introduction of a tabooed lifestyle.
 Those are the main ingredients that make up a well-cooked crime comedy.
 All of them are present in Lock, Stock And Two Smoking Barrels, the Tarantino-vibed comic gangster movie about the charming low life of charmingly low people.

-Released in 1998, Guy Ritchie's creation set the new standard for crime movies in Britain.
+Released in 1998 - when Tony Blair was still Prime Minister, we all had Furby's as pets and online casinos hadn't yet really taken off - Guy Ritchie's creation set the new standard for crime movies in Britain.
 It has since been recognised as a cult movie worldwide and earned a seat in British cinema's hall of fame.

 If you've never seen this movie and are curious about why it's so loved, here's some reason to watch Lock, Stock... today, tomorrow, or whenever you need a mood lift.

 1. It's the first movie by Guy Ritchie

 Prior to this release, Ritchie only had experience of filming commercials, and a 20 minute movie called The Hard Case.
 He's since gone on to work on Sherlock Holmes and the big budget King Arthur: Legend of the Sword.
 But that was Lock, Stock where his career began.

 Interestingly, Lock, Stock may not have happened if it wasn't for The Hard Case.
 It didn't get wide recognition at the time, but it did help fund Lock, Stock's production.
 You see, The Hard Case was seen by Trudie Styler, who then decided to support Ritchie's endeavours - she came forward as an investor and executive producer of Lock, Stock and, later, Snatch.